-The personnel board shall establish rules and procedures consistent with the state policy of employment of persons with a disability.
-The rules and procedures shall be adopted after consultation with appropriate vocational rehabilitation agencies, state institutions, interested private associations and organizations and interested individuals.
+The state personnel board shall establish rules and procedures consistent with the state policy of employment of the handicapped.
+Such rules and procedures shall be adopted after consultation with appropriate vocational rehabilitation agencies, state institutions, interested private associations and organizations and interested individuals.
 Any rules or procedures adopted by the personnel board shall provide that:

-- A. certification in an appropriate form shall be required from an appropriate agency to the effect that: - (1) the person with a disability has the ability to perform the duties of the position sought; - (2) the person with a disability is physically qualified to do the work without hazard to that person or to others; and - (3) the person with a disability is socially competent in a work environment and, either independently or with continuing help as has been provided, in afterworking-hours living; - B. there are suitable periods of probation or trial employment for persons with a disability before the employment becomes permanent under the provisions of the Personnel Act [10-9-1 NMSA 1978]; and - C. the processes set forth in this section for establishing the eligibility of persons with a disability are construed to meet the requirements of competitive entrance examinations under the provisions of the Personnel Act.
+- A. certification in an appropriate form shall be required from an appropriate agency to the effect that: - (1) the handicapped person has the ability to perform the duties of the position sought; - (2) the handicapped person is physically qualified to do the work without hazard to himself or to others; and - (3) the handicapped person is socially competent to maintain himself in a work environment and, either independently or with continuing help as has been provided for him, in after-working-hours living; and - B. there be suitable periods of probation or trial employment for such handicapped persons before such employment becomes permanent under the provisions of the Personnel Act [10-9-1 NMSA 1978]; and - C. the above processes of establishing the eligibility of such handicapped persons is construed to meet the requirements of competitive entrance examinations under the provisions of the state Personnel Act [10-9-1 NMSA 1978].